shyamsg/allWolf/README.md

-# glWolf
+# allWolf
-Greenland wolf and dog genetics
+Wolf and dog genetics

 ## Samples, tag names and common names
 This following table puts the tag names - used in the google spreadsheet - together with the common name that we use to identify the sample.